tisonkun/assert/README.md

 This package is heavily inspired from [stretchr/testify](https://github.com/stretchr/testify), and you can regard it as a fork of the upstream repository.

-As the upstream repository stopped to make new releases since Jan 13, 2021, this package extracts all assertions and republish them with new ones including:
+This package extracts all assertions and republish them with new ones including:

-* `(*Assertion).ErrorContains`
 * `(*Assertion).ErrorRegexp`

 The `Assert` package servers as a supplement of Golang's `testing` for convenient assertions.
 And thus I don't want to implement anything like `suite` or `mock`.